On Zero-sum Optimal Stopping Games: Introduction

 Using $\bT^{ii}$ for $\Rho$ (the outer player) in the first game and $\bT^i$ for $\Tau$ (the outer player) in the second game above can be thought of as striking a balance between ``not enough power'' in \eqref{eq4} and ``too much power'' in \eqref{eq5} for the outer player.
 An intuitive reason of $\overline V=\underline V$ in \eqref{eq6} is that, at each time period we designate the same player (here we choose ``sup'') to act first (if one interprets ``to stop'' and ``not to stop'' as the allowable set of actions).
 So this player (``sup'') can only take advantage of the other's (``inf's'') previous behavior (as opposed to ``inf'' taking advantage of ``sup's'' current behavior in addition).

+\begin{remark} In the continuous-time case, we have also have \eqref{eq:ineqinB} and \eqref{eq:diffenofCs} in general (see Remark 2.1, in \cite{MR3503728}).
+But in order to solve this problem the latter paper assumes that the pay-off is right continuous along stopping times in the sense of expectation as in \cite{Ko1}, which is the most relaxed assumption in the continuous optimal stopping time literature (see also \cite{Ko2,Ko3}), and a result the difference between the two types of non-anticipativity conditions disappear, i.e. $\overline B=\underline B$ and $\overline C=\underline C$.
+Hence the discrete-time case is interesting, because no such technical condition is needed and one is able to observe the structure of the problem more clearly. \end{remark}

-Our game, which can be considered as a \textbf{two stage} Dynkin game, also captures the ``game nature''--- the interaction between players (i.e., players can adjust their own strategies according to other's behavior).
-For example, unlike in $\overline A$ in \eqref{eq1} where $\rho$ does not dependent on $\tau$ (but $\tau$ depends on $\rho$), in $\overline V$, $\Rho$ depends on $\tau$ by the definition of $\bT^{ii}$ (and of course $\tau$ still depends on $\Rho$ as $\tau$ is the inner player).
+Our new zero-sum stopping game, which can be considered as a \textbf{two stage} Dynkin game, also captures the ``game nature''--- the interaction between players (i.e., players can adjust their own strategies according to the other's behavior).
+For example, unlike in $\overline A$ in \eqref{eq1} where $\rho$ does not depend on $\tau$ (but $\tau$ depends on $\rho$), in $\overline V$, $\Rho$ depends on $\tau$ by the definition of $\bT^{ii}$ (and of course $\tau$ still depends on $\Rho$ as $\tau$ is the inner player).

-Our game is more suitable for handing conflict since in general players take turn playing the game and the game does not end when one of the players act.
-In other words, games are not always duels or wars of attrition, which is what the usual Dynkin game models.
+Since \cite{MR0241121} Dynkin games have been studied extensively, and we refer to the survey paper \cite{zbMATH06169716} and the references therein.
+The stopping game we introduce here is more suitable for handing conflict since in general players take turns in playing the game and the game does not end when one of the players act.
+In other words, stopping games are not always \emph{duels}, which is what the usual Dynkin game models.
+In Section 3.2 and 3.3, we will provide two applications of our game, including a robust utility maximization problem involving two American options, and an example of competing companies choosing times to enter the market.

+We can also relate our paper to the following interesting phenomenon observed in stochastic differential games: In a zero-sum game with one player doing the inside optimization using an open loop strategy and the other player doing outside optimization using an Elliott-Kalton (non-anticipative) strategy, it has been observed (see for example \cite{bardi-capuzzo}, Theorem 3.11) that the infimum and supremum can not be exchanged.
+For the game to have a value when one needs to change the strength of the players appropriately: the outside player should have closed loop strategies and the inside player should have open loop controls.
+(This was only proved analytically using a viscosity comparison.)
+We are able to observe this in an optimal stopping problem for the first time.
+Moreover, we prove it directly using probabilistic techniques only.

 The rest of the paper is organized as follows.
 In the next section, we introduce the setup and the main result.
 We provide three examples in Section 3.
 In Section 4, we give the proof of the main result.
 Finally we give some insight for the corresponding problems in continuous time in Section 5.